giellalt/lang-luo/luo.md

-Nouns
-Nouns in the LUO language are things.

-Numerals
-Numerals in the Luo (Kenya and Tanzania) language are numbers.

-Verbs
-Verbs in the LUO language are actions.

-Undesignated conjugation types
+Verb inflection
+The LUO language verbs inflect in persons.